appbaseio/Docs/content/docs/search/rules.md

 1.  **Always:**

     This is helpful when you want to execute an action with all the search requests.
-For example you want to always **hide** a product that is no longer available in store.
+For example, you want to always **hide** a product that is no longer available in store.

 2.  **Condition**